missionode/perfumer-app/README.md

   - Descriptive notes
 - Advanced filtering and search
 - Sorting by name, price, intensity, or family
+- **🆕 Enhanced selection system:**
+  - Click anywhere on ingredient card to select
+  - No checkbox clutter - clean card design
+  - Multi-select with visual highlighting
+  - Select all / Deselect all actions
+  - Bulk delete with confirmation
+  - Prevents accidental deletions with smart click handling
 - Import/Export in JSON format

 ### ✨ Composition Builder